okfn/opendatahandbook-old/source/following-up/tell-the-world.rst

   Search engines are less likely to index the content.
 People are less likely to click to download.

-:Consider using an `Open licence`_ for your content:
+:Consider using an `Open license`_ for your content:

   Apart from providing certainty to people who wish to share your content that this is permissible, you send a message that your